savantcare/patientfile/docs/ui/why.md

 Right side is "Current data"

-## Q2) Why does the left side have two tabs on the top right corner?
+## Q2) Why does the left side have two tabs on the top right corner in layer 1?
 The 1st tab shows the health components and the 2nd tab shows the non-health components.
 There is a master table of components.
 And each component is either a health component or a "not-health" component.
 ![patient file](./images/two-tabs-in-the-header.png)

-## Q3) Why does the 2nd page have prev and next?
+## Q3) Why does the 2nd layer multi change tabs have prev and next?

 ![patient file](./images/page-in-2nd-layer.png)

-TODO: Show image of card and a card has a card header.
-Inside the card there can be a table a graph or something else.

 ## Q4) Why is prioritization important?